 To the extent required by the National Environmental Policy Act (NEPA) and as administered by the FCC, a complete Environmental Assessment (EA) draft or final report describing the probable impacts of the Facility, or a written statement by the applicant that an EA is not required is not required for the facility.

-Independent Consultants: Upon submission of an application for a Wireless Telecommunication Facility permit, the Planning Commission may retain independent consultants whose services shall be paid for by the applicant.
-These consultants shall be qualified professionals in telecommunications engineering, structural engineering, monitoring of electromagnetic fields and such other fields as determined by the Planning Commission.
-The consultant(s) shall work at the Planning Commission’s direction and shall provide the Planning Commission such reports and assistance, as the Planning Commission deems necessary to review an application.
+Independent Consultants: Upon submission of an application for a Wireless Telecommunication Facility permit, the DRB may retain independent consultants whose services shall be paid for by the applicant.
+These consultants shall be qualified professionals in telecommunications engineering, structural engineering, monitoring of electromagnetic fields and such other fields as determined by the DRB.
+The consultant(s) shall work at the DRB’s direction and shall provide the DRB such reports and assistance, as the DRB deems necessary to review an application.

 Balloon Test

-The Planning Commission may require the applicant to fly a four-foot (4') diameter brightly colored balloon at the location and maximum elevation of any proposed tower.
+The DRB may require the applicant to fly a four-foot (4') diameter brightly colored balloon at the location and maximum elevation of any proposed tower.
 If a balloon test is required, the applicant shall advertise the date, time, and location of this balloon test at least seven (7) days in advance of the test in a newspaper with a general circulation in the Town.
-The applicant shall also inform the Planning Commission, in writing, of the date, time and location of the test, at least fifteen (15) days in advance of the test.
+The applicant shall also inform the DRB, in writing, of the date, time and location of the test, at least fifteen (15) days in advance of the test.

 The balloon shall be flown for at least eight consecutive daylight hours on two days.
-If visibility and weather conditions are inadequate for observers to be able to clearly see the balloon test, further tests may be required by the Planning Commission.
+If visibility and weather conditions are inadequate for observers to be able to clearly see the balloon test, further tests may be required by the DRB.

 Criteria for Approval and Conditions

-An application for a Wireless Telecommunication Facility permit shall be approved after a hearing when the Planning Commission finds all the following criteria have been met:
+An application for a Wireless Telecommunication Facility permit shall be approved after a hearing when the DRB finds all the following criteria have been met:

 The Facility will not be built on speculation.
-If the applicant is not a Wireless Telecommunication Service Provider, the Planning Commission shall require the applicant to provide a copy of a contract or letter of intent showing that a Wireless Telecommunication Service Provider is legally obligated to locate a Wireless Telecommunication Facility on lands owned or leased by the applicant; Telecommunications facilities shall not be based in open fields, meadows, or clearings where there will be no visual absorption of the facility.
+If the applicant is not a Wireless Telecommunication Service Provider, the DRB shall require the applicant to provide a copy of a contract or letter of intent showing that a Wireless Telecommunication Service Provider is legally obligated to locate a Wireless Telecommunication Facility on lands owned or leased by the applicant; Telecommunications facilities shall not be based in open fields, meadows, or clearings where there will be no visual absorption of the facility.

 The Facility will not project more than twenty feet (20') above the average elevation of the tree line measured within fifty feet (50') of the highest vertical element of the Wireless Telecommunication Facility unless the proposed elevation is necessary to provide adequate Wireless Telecommunication Service capacity or coverage or to facilitate collocation of facilities.
 The additional height will not cause an undue, adverse visual impact on the scenic character or appearance of the area;